trim21/transmission-rpc/doc/source/index.rst

 Welcome to transmission-rpc's documentation!
 ============================================

-:code:`transmission-rpc` is a python3 library to help your control your transmission deamon remotely.
+:code:`transmission-rpc` is a python3 library
+to help your control your transmission daemon remotely.

 python2 has be deprecated in 1.0.0